techiescamp/kubernetes-projects/01-kubernetes-the-hard-way-aws/docs/04-certificate-authority.md

 The term "client certificates" in the context of Kubernetes refers to the certificates used for authenticating clients (like kubelet, kube-proxy, admin users, etc.) to the Kubernetes API server.

+Server certificates are used by servers (like the API server) to authenticate themselves to clients.

 <div align="center">
   <img src="https://github.com/techiescamp/kubernetes-projects/assets/106984297/d64fea29-fece-4538-a7b5-b45ece2255e4" alt="Description of Image" width="80%">
 </div>